 10.8 Contextual Admissions and Special Circumstances

 3. It is the responsibility of an applicant to inform the University of any circumstances that may have unduly affected their previous or current study.
-This information should be submitted to the Undergraduate Admissions Office at the point of application or at the earliest opportunity if the special circumstance arise post-application.
+This information should be submitted to the Admissions Office at the point of application or at the earliest opportunity if the special circumstances arise post-application.
 Special circumstances, will be considered at the discretion of the relevant admissions tutor, where these have not already been taken into account by the relevant examination board.

-5. The University’s Student Support Services offers pre and post-application information, advice and guidance to students.
+4. The University’s Student Support and Careers Service offers pre- and post-application information, advice and guidance to students with additional learning needs.
 Further information is available https://www.aber.ac.uk/en/student-support/.

 10.9 Credit for Prior Learning

-1. Applicants wishing to claim credit for prior learning are advised to review our rules and regulations in respect of Credit Accumulation and Transfer Scheme which are available at: https://www.aber.ac.uk/en/academic-registry/handbook/learning/#
+2. Applicants wishing to claim credit for prior learning are advised to review our rules and regulations in respect of Credit Accumulation and Transfer Scheme which are available at: https://www.aber.ac.uk/en/academic-registry/handbook/learning/#

 10.12 English Language Requirements

 1. Non-UK applicants will need to show evidence of a sufficient proficiency in English.
 This must be proved before an applicant commences a course.
 Details of the required proficiency standards required for undergraduate study, along with accepted English language qualifications and tests are available at: https://www.aber.ac.uk/en/international/english-requirements/ug-english-requirements/

 2. Applicants who have not achieved the required level before submitting their application will have a condition included with their formal offer.
 This will state the necessary English language requirements that need to be achieved before commencing undergraduate study.